acmauth/AlanBot/README.md

 3. Make a folder `env` in `/src` directory.
 4. Make a file in `/src/env` called `"token"` and put your Discord bot token there.
 5. Run `main.py`

+_Remember to rename the `configuration.example.py` file to `configuration.py` and update its content._